packit/packit.dev/content/posts/August-2021.md

 ## Week 32 (August 9th - August 13th)

 - `status` command of Packit's CLI has been refactored and now provides much cleaner output. ([packit#1329](https://github.com/packit/packit/pull/1329))

+## Week 33 (August 16th - August 20th)

+- When reacting to `/packit test`, Packit service sets a status before starting the job to unify the behaviour with reacting to triggering builds. ([packit-service#1187](https://github.com/packit/packit-service/pull/1187))
+- `packit validate-config` now checks also the value of the `specfile_path` configuration option and shows warning if the specified file is not present in the repository. ([packit#1342](https://github.com/packit/packit/pull/1342))